Both container and embedded element are elements. They are just playing different role according to the relationship they have.

 Once an element is embedded into the container, it becomes part of the container, however you can still select it by clicking on it, or select it from the outline view.

 As you can see the embedded element will have a light blue border when it is selected, and its id is also in light blue color in the outline view.

-To extract current selected elements from its container, just click the button on tools panel:
+To extract current selected elements from its container, just click the button in the "Edit" category on Tools Panel: